 As Dave Filoni (Supervising Director of The Clone Wars and Star Wars Rebels) pointed out, Ahsoka still trusted Anakin and Obi-Wan so she did still have people she believed in and wanted to help in this time of crisis.

-Filoni’s sketch of Anakin and Ahsoka’s final reunion appeared on the screen, causing quite a stir amongst the panelists.
-“This is heartbreaking”, panel host David Collins exclaimed, “Especially after the season two finale.
+Filoni’s sketch of Anakin and Ahsoka’s final reunion appeared on the screen, causing quite a stir amongst the panellists.
+“This is heart-breaking”, panel host David Collins exclaimed, “Especially after the season two finale.
 I see that and it just stirs up a lot of emotion about the last time they saw each other”.

 He clearly wasn’t the only one feeling this way and eager to know more.
 And as Filoni started sharing the story of this final encounter with the audience, actress Ashley Eckstein couldn’t help getting caught in a wave of emotion.